top of page

 For Hazardous Materials (Specialized Safety Applications)

-• Explosion-proof electrical components we source from certified suppliers
+• Explosion-proof electrical components from certified suppliers

 • Chemical-resistant vent materials we've tested in harsh environments